 ASP Profiler is a line-level performance profiler for ASP (with VBScript) code.
 It shows how your ASP page runs, which lines are executed how many times, and how many milliseconds each take.
 Especially for heavy data-driven pages, you can see exactly which lines slow down the page, and optimize where necessary.

 This program is itself written purely in ASP and VBScript, for use with Internet Explorer 5.0 and above.
+It was most recently tested under Windows XP Pro SP3 with IIS Express 1.11, and Windows Server 2012 with IIS 8.

 ASP Profiler is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License,or (at your option) any later version.